-Ask people to review your book and post these on their blogs and Amazon.com.
+Ask people to review your book and post these reviews on their blogs and Amazon.com.

-Always keep copies of your book in your car so you can sell it.
+Always keep copies of your book in your car so you can sell them when the opportunity arises.

 If you’re an entrepreneur, it makes good business sense to write a book.
 Entrepreneurs make great authors.